-2013 Market Trends
+2014 Market Trends

 More Efficient Conventional Vehicles

-Greener Choices For Everyone
+Greener Choices for Everyone

 Buying green does more than fulfill your own personal commitment to protect the environment.
-Each greener choice by an individual consumer, of course, reduces pollution directly.
+Naturally each greener choice by an individual consumer reduces pollution directly.
 But the market is also a give-and-take between consumers and manufacturers.
-As more and more consumers adopt the notion of buying green, automakers will increasingly look at environmentally friendly design as an opportunity, not just an obligation.
-Such feedback will motivate car companies to make further investments in improved technology, so that an expanded number of green cars and trucks will be available in the years ahead.
+As more and more consumers buy green, automakers will increasingly view environmentally friendly design as an opportunity rather than an obligation.
+Then they will be motivated to invest even more in improved technology, and even more green cars and trucks will be available in the years ahead.

 Best Vehicles by Class

-Greenest Vehicles of 2013
+Greenest Vehicles of 2014

 Meanest Vehicles for the Environment